-How to Boost Productivity by Using GitHub for Project Management
+GitHub Project Management: How to Boost Productivity by Using It

 Time is money, and it’s a resource that software engineers have in short supply.
 On top of that, developers have their hands full with development – admin tasks are often looked at as an unnecessary convenience.
 They pile pressure onto team members who are already struggling to keep up with their workload.

 Unfortunately, many developers have had a bad experience with project management software.
 It can often feel as though you’re using a tool because you were ordered to – and not because it’s actually useful.

 - Learning to use new tools takes time;